 Discontentment with the Senate brought about the 17th Amendment, ratified 1913.

 Why do we have US Senators?
 Because a principle job of the US Senate is to represent the states as political entities, each in their own right.

-State leaders have the right to express what they feel is in the best interest of the citizens of their own states, apart from the uninformed or malevolent will of the people and hence, an ill-elected Omar, AOC, Tlaib- House of Representatives.
+State leaders have the right to express what they feel is in the best interest of the citizens of their own states, apart from the uninformed or malevolent will of the people and hence, an ill-elected Omar, AOC, Tlaib- etc.

 that each state has rights, apart from the rights of the voters, as entities that existed before today's voters were born,